Editor’s Note: Updated in 2025. Originally posted in 2018.

 This is where your opportunity exists.
 B2B companies must produce quality content to connect with prospects, show industry expertise and provide the helpful, informative content they seek online.

-In fact, the 2022 report found that the top three types of content created in the last 12 months by manufacturing companies were:
+In fact, the 2025 Benchmark report found that the top three types of content created by manufacturing companies were:

 Is Online Content Marketing Worth It?